A Christmas Carol (Doctor Who): Continuity

 Several nods to earlier outfits in the series appear in "A Christmas Carol".
-Amy Pond wears her kissogram policewoman's outfit from Series 5's "The Eleventh Hour", while Rory Williams wears a Roman centurion's outfit as seen in "The Pandorica Opens" and "A Good Man Goes to War".
+Amy Pond wears her kissogram policewoman's outfit from Series 5's "The Eleventh Hour", while Rory Williams wears a Roman centurion's outfit as seen in "The Pandorica Opens".
 In one of the many Christmas Eves the Doctor and Kazran spend with Abigail, they present themselves to her in long, stripy scarves, the Fourth Doctor's trademark accessory.
 The two also appear in fezzes, an item of clothing the Doctor became fond of in "The Big Bang".
 Kazran's controls are "isomorphic", which means that only he can use them.
 In Pyramids of Mars (1975), the TARDIS's controls are said to be isomorphic, though in subsequent adventures this feature was retained or ignored as the plot demanded.

 Production

 Writing

 Writer Steven Moffat, who was also head writer and executive producer of the series, wanted to make the special "really Christmassy" because the previous Christmas special, "The End of Time", had been darker than usual as it led to the Tenth Doctor's (David Tennant) regeneration.
 He stated that he had "never been so excited about writing anything.
 I was laughing madly as I typed along to Christmas songs in April".
 Moffat stated that A Christmas Carol was "probably [his] favourite Christmas story" and that it lent itself to Doctor Who, as there was an aspect similar to time travel in the story.
-He also pointed out that the Doctor intentionally based his reform of Kazran on Charles Dickens' story; Dickens exists as a character in the Doctor Who universe, having appeared in the 2005 episode "The Unquiet Dead".
+He also pointed out that the Doctor intentionally based his reform of Kazran on Charles Dickens' story; Dickens exists as a character in the Doctor Who universe, having appeared in the 2005 episode "The Unquiet Dead" and the 2011 episode "The Wedding of River Song".
 The concept of the sky shark was based on Moffat's childhood fear of sharks which had evolved to swim outside the water.

 Moffat noted that Kazran was unlike other villains found in Doctor Who, as he was not completely "wicked".
 Instead he was more of a "damaged" character; the Doctor recognises this when Kazran demonstrates his inability to hit a little boy, due to it reminding him of when his father beat him.
 This allowed the Doctor to want to change his past and "defrost" his soul.
 The phrase "halfway out of the dark" is used in the episode, a reference to the fact that the hard winter is almost over as well as a metaphor for Kazran.